cassiano/memoize-ts/README.md

 console.log(fn([0, 1], '', { x: 2 })) // Creates a new (second) cache entry.
 ```

-#### Ignoring 1 or more parameters
+#### 💡 Pro Tip: Ignoring 1 or more parameters

-If, for some particular reason, you do not want to consider all parameters when looking for a cached entry,
-just provide a custom parameter-comparison function, receiving as usual both `left` and `right`
-parameters, and then call our `compareValues()` default comparison function with only the tuple items
-(which represent the memoized function's parameters) you want to consider.
+If, for some particular reason, you do not want to consider all parameters when looking for a cached entry, just provide a custom parameter-comparison callback function, receiving as usual both `left` and `right` parameters, and then call the `compareValues()` default callback function with only the tuple items (which represent the memoized function's parameters) you want to consider.
 For example:

 ```ts
 const fn = memoize(